mrchimp/sharelinks/README.md

 ### data-title ###

 The title of the page being shared.
 By default the title of the current window is used.
-This is only used by LinkedIn.
+Only used by LinkedIn.

+### data-image ###

+Overrides the URL of the image to share.
+By default the image defined in `<meta property="og:image" content="THIS BIT HERE">` is used.
+If this is not defined then the URL of the first image in the page is used.
+Only used by Pinterest.

 # A note about usability #